superkojiman/jekyll-now/_posts/2016-03-08-radare-2-in-0x1e-minutes.md

 0x004007d2 hit2_0 "Win"
 ```

 Obviously we want to see the "Win!" message get printed, and that's the whole point of this reversing exercise.
-To find out where it's being referenced from, we can use the `axt` command.
+To find out where it's being referenced from, we need to analyze all the functions first using the `aaa` command.
+Once that's done, we can use the `axt` command:

 ```
+[0x004005ed]> aaa
 [0x004005ed]> axt 0x004007d2
 data 0x400704 mov edi, str.Win_ in main
 ```